Hot Sauce (song): Composition

 "Hot Sauce" was composed by Martin Wave, Tinashe Sibanda, Philip Kembo, Rosina "Soaky Siren" Russell, John Mitchell, Ninos Hanna, Yoo Young-jin, while production was handled by Lee Soo-man.
 Musically, the song is described as "Latin music with Afrobeat-tinged hip-hop song".
 It features a "minimal track contrast with repetitive chanting and chilling vibes in the chorus".
 The track was composed in the key of F-sharp major, with a tempo of 100 beats per minute.

 Critical reception

 Kim Sung-yeop of IZM noted the song as it "expresses only the passionate energy and playful, kitsch charm of NCT Dream", adding that it does not match any of the group's existing styles and has a clear presence as the first song to mark a new beginning.
 Rhian Daly of NME described the track as "vibrant and exuberant", further adding that "the very SM experimentalism that courses through it elevates it into something more weighty and developed".

 "Hot Sauce" was ranked among the best K-pop songs of 2021 by Spotify (5th), Billboard (7th), Young Post (8th), and Dazed (20th).
-CNN Philippines included it as a honorable mention.
+CNN Philippines included it as an honorable mention.